-A website, in simple words, is nothing but a number of interrelated web pages combined together and is accessible through a single homepage with the help of the Internet browsers, such as Google Chrome, Mozilla Firefox, Safari, etc. The main purpose of this Web Development tutorial is not to make you a Web Development expert.
-Rather, we aim to help you become comfortable with the domain and its requirements so that you can hop on the path of becoming an expert in this field.
+A website, in simple words, is nothing but a number of interrelated web pages combined together that are accessible through a home page with the help of internet browsers such as Google Chrome, Mozilla Firefox, Safari, etc. The main purpose of this Web Development tutorial is not to make you a web development expert, but rather to help you become comfortable with the domain and its requirements so that you can hop on the path of becoming an expert in this field.

-This ‘Web Development Tutorial: A Beginner’s Guide’ blog will help you gain knowledge of the following:
+This blog will help you gain knowledge of the following:

-Let’s start from the beginning and get a basic knowledge of what Web Development is.
+Let us start from the beginning and get the basic knowledge about what web development is.